 Web Design: 15 Important Research Findings You Should Know

-A small selection of web design, usability, and accessibility related results of research, most of them derived from Human Factors International (newsletter).
-Some of them are relatively known, while others may enrich our professional self-understanding:
+A small selection of research findings related to web design, usability, and accessibility, most of them obtained from Human Factors International.
+With some of them being known, others may add to the understanding of our profession:

 Design is a key determinant to building online trust with consumers.
 For motivated users of an information site, bad design (busy layout, small print, too much text) hurts more than good design helps.